donraja1023-code/ansible/README.md

 ## Ansible Roles

 It is great to write playbook in a single `yaml` file when task is not complex but when your task is complex a single playbook may reach thousands of lines of code which is not great for readability and even hard to maintain.
 So, we use roles which is nothing but a way to modularity.
 You will divide sections of a playbook into different directory and files inside the module.
-As shown in [ansible docs](https://docs.ansible.com/projects/ansible/latest/playbook_guide/playbooks_reuse_roles.html#role-directory-structure), directory structure of ansible role is similar to following:
+As shown in [ansible docs](https://docs.ansible.com/projects/ansible/latest/playbook_guide/playbooks_reuse_roles.html#role-directory-structure), directory structure of ansible role is similar to [following](#custom-ansible-role).

+### Custom Ansible Role
 ```
 nginx
 ├── README.md